cultureandempire/cultureandempire.github.io/README.md

 Meanwhile, cost gravity never stops.
 By 2013, the cost of running a 1980's bank had fallen by 128,000 times.
 If it cost $10 per month to handle one customer in 1980, by 2013 it cost just over $75 per month for 1M customers.
 And by 2052, it will cost only $1.00 per month to handle the banking needs of every person on Earth.

 The collapse happened because those ever-riskier bets didn't pay off.
 It was predictable, and [some people did predict it](http://www.eupaco.org/report:david-martin), yet there was a huge incentive for those involved to not think it through.
 You might feel as though it was criminally stupid to make those bets.
 Certainly, it was immoral to have the public purse pay the debt while still giving bonuses to all involved.
 In the end, every empire bets on borrowed time.
-It's always the same, whether the timescale is "next quarter" or "next century."
+It's always the same, whether the time scale is "next quarter" or "next century."
 Bank or beggar, life is always "so far, so good."

 When we understand that cost gravity caused the banking crash, we can try to predict the future of banking.
 Banking is an essential service.
 However, it cannot be profitable except by rolling back time and banning cheap information technology, or by creating artificial barriers to competition.